(scroll down to find the article you are looking for)

 Rimligt Social - new joint-venture goes public

-Having been in process since spring, Rimligt Social finally has gone public.
+Having been in process since spring, Rimligt Social finally has gone public on August 1, 2012.
 This joint-venture of Anders L. Hansson and business partner Matteus Åkesson is aiming for new and more business-focused ways to sell and implement internet presence and social media in companies and organizations.

 Rimligt Social guarantees presence and continuous activity for companies and organizations in the digital world.

 Matteus Åkesson has a background in sales, market research and business development.
 He is a familiar profile in business circles of Skåne, in particular in Malmö and Lund.
 Anders L. Hansson has his background in analysis, public affairs / PR and international business development.

 Meetings in Barcelona

 After several months of preparations, Annors Development last week received a dozen of editorial writers and journalists from Sweden in Barcelona.
 Before leaving the Catalan capital today, Anders L. Hansson held meetings with local contacts.

 Carles Llorens, General Director, and Aouatif Stitou, Assistant, at the Catalan Agency for Cooperation and Development.

 Malmö - Allinge 18 July 2011

 Folkemødet 2011 - business and politics meet on Bornholm

 For the first time ever, Folkemødet was arranged in Allinge, on the Danish island of Bornholm, from 15 through 18 of June.
 Annors Development was there in order to make new connections and gather information for up-coming projects.